Telepact/telepact/README.md

   performance through reduced serialization.

-Again, all of these features are opt-in client-side, provided to the consumer through server-side jAPI libraries (which makes these features automatic without any effort by the server-side implementation).
+Again, all of these features are opt-in client-side, provided to the consumer through server-side jAPI libraries, which makes these features automatic without any effort by the server-side implementation.

 # Navigation